dahoff/unigraph-docker/README.md

 2. Build: `make`
 3. Run: `docker-compose up`

-The data location for dgraph can be changed in docker-compose.yml
+The data location for dgraph can be changed in docker-compose.yml (default /opt/unigraph/data).